 SSI stands for Supplemental Security Income.
 It is for disabled or elderly people, with limited income and resources; disabled children can receive it as well.
-Generally if a child in foster care is receiving SSI benefits, they are suspended while they are in foster care because of the complicated foster care funding rules.
-Because the eligibility rules for SSI change once someone is 18 or older, even if someone was receiving SSI in the past, they will need to reapply for the benefits.
+Generally if a child in foster care is receiving SSI benefits, they may be suspended while they are in foster care because of the complicated foster care funding rules.
+Because the eligibility rules for SSI change once someone is 18 or older, even if someone was receiving SSI in the past, they may need to reestablish that they are disabled or appeal the termination of beneits.
 Often it can take a long time, even years, to establish with the Social Security Administration that someone is disabled, although some disabilities can be more easily established.
 If you have disabilities, you should ask your caseworker about applying for SSI well before you leave care.
+Your caseworker should have a DFPS SSI Specialist assist with preparing the application and taking the necessary steps to obtain SSI and/or RSDI.
+If you receive RSDI but the amount of the benefit is low, you should qualify to get some additional SSI benefits and the SSI specialist should assist with that.

 Applying for these benefits can be complicated, particularly providing the necessary documentation to establish that you have a disability.
-Be sure to get help from your case manager or another caring adult throughout the application process
+If you are applying for SSI after you leave foster care be sure to get help from your aftercare case manager or another caring adult throughout the application process